reema0814/Azure-Synapse-Analytics-Day/02-build-modern-dw-pipelines.md

 11. When the pipeline execution completes, all activity runs will reflect a status of Succeeded.

     ![A screenshot of the activity runs for the Exercise 2 - Enrich Data pipeline is displayed with all activities showing a status of Succeeded.](media/ex02-monitor-ex2-enrich-data-activity-runs-succeeded.png "Pipeline run monitoring")

+    >It takes around 5 minutes for the pipeline to have a status of Succeeded.

 12. When the **Enrich Customer Data** activity has a status of **Complete**, hover your mouse cursor over the **Enrich Customer Data** activity and select the **Details** icon that appears.